 As noted above, the extern must also take care to assure that patients are not misled as to the externs status.
 Such misunderstandings may lead to severe compromise of the relationship between the Preceptor (doctor) and the patient, including potential legal liabilities.
 The seemingly overwhelming urge for the Preceptor and the extern to refer to the extern as "Dr." may be misconstrued by the patient in the absence of other safeguards to prevent misunderstanding.
 The intern must acquire and maintain malpractice insurance during the entire period of time they are providing services to patients under this program.

 In order for a doctor of chiropractic to act as a preceptor, they must have been in active practice for at least 5 years preceding the application.
 Moreover, of those years the 3 of them immediately preceding the application must have been in Minnesota.
-To acquire an application for the GPP you may either call the board office, or send an E-mail with a complete address.
+To acquire an application for the GPP you may either click the link or call the board office.

 An application for the GPP must be completed, submitted to the Board office with the appropriate fee, and approved.
 Among the other requisites above, the application must include verification that the intern will be covered by a malpractice insurance company for the period of the preceptorship.
 This verification must be provided by the malpractice carrier.